ADLINK/meta-adlink-x86-64bit/README.md

-Please feel free to send us (email: ryanzj.huang@adlinktech.com) patches for this layer and report bugs of this layer.
+Please feel free to send us (email: ryanzj.huang@adlinktech.com) patches for this layer or report any bugs found in this layer.
 <br>For hardware support, please contact your local representative.